Download and print as a PDF (236kB pdf)

 You will generally stay in bed for an hour, until you have recovered.
 You should tell the nurses if you are in pain or feel short of breath.

 You will have a chest x ray one hour after the procedure, unless the radiologist decides it is not necessary.
+If the CXR shows no sign of a pneumothorax (collapse of the lung), you will be given something to eat and drink.

 All being well, you will be allowed home on the same day.

 Do not expect to get the results of the biopsy before you leave, as it takes up to 18 days for the pathologist to do all the necessary tests on the biopsy specimens.
+There is usually a first report within eight days.

 Are there any risks or complications?